 If you’re not sure about how to get started, then you may find this blog post on how to teach your child the names of their private body parts useful.

 These children’s books about private parts will help your child to understand the differences between boys and girls (something that young children are very curious about).
 They’ll also teach your child the correct names of these parts, and to start to talk about body safety.

-The books listed here are books that talk about the different parts of the body.
-Some books are focused just on teaching children the names of the private parts of their body.
-Other books are more generalist, as they talk about a wide range of different sex ed topics, including the genitals and reproductive organs.
+The books listed here are books that talk about the different parts of the body ie the genitals.
+The books listed here, are focused just on teaching children the names of the private parts of their body.

 You will only find books in this list that are readily available at bookshops today.